Being Teachable

 There are many other warnings in Scripture against speaking rashly (Prov.
 10:19; 13:3; 17:27; Eccles.
 5:1-2) and many other warnings against anger (Prov.
 14:29; 16:32; 17:27 again; 29:11; Eccles.
 7:9).
 But the general principle that we must keep our speech and temper under control is not all that James is teaching here.
 He is teaching also how we should react to the Word of Truth.
 It will not be profitable to us unless we are swift to hear, slow to speak, and slow to wrath.
 We must hear it with minds poised to believe.
 Rather than permit quarrelsome outbursts that will negate its wholesome influence, we must bind our tongues to thoughtful questions and applications.
 And finally, we must not allow the Word to become an excuse for wrath and fighting.

-The wrath he means is evidently the kind that arises when two brothers disagree over a point of doctrine or practice within the church.
+One kind of wrath he evidently means is the kind that arises when two brothers disagree over a point of doctrine or practice within the church.
 Confirmation that he is thinking of this kind of wrath appears in his next comment; "For the wrath of man worketh not the righteousness of God" (v.
 20).
 Human wrath of a fleshly kind never attains a result that a righteous God can approve.
 Yet when do men most easily fall into the trap of thinking that their wrath serves God’s interests?
 When they have embarked on a passionate crusade against what they define as sin or heresy.
 It is then that they easily get riled up with anger which they pretend is righteous anger.
 They fool themselves that unless they take a strong stand and defend their ground with fussing, fuming, and fighting, darkness will tighten its hold on the world.
 They fail to see that when they let themselves be possessed with carnal rage, darkness wins, for this kind of wrath is a vehicle of hatred, not love.
 It divides rather than unites.
 It hurts rather than helps.
 It destroys rather than builds.

 There is a place for defending the Word of God.
 Later we will discuss when and how it is appropriate to defend it.